 According to philosopher David Hume, the idea of keeping a promise depends upon creating rules of justice; that rules of contracts, for instance, have to be considered morally desirable as well.
 In other words, a "contract" or promise between the State of Illinois and its public employees must be viewed as a moral commitment and requirement of justice.
 Justice demands we keep our "covenants" with one another.
 In regard to public pensions, keeping an agreement means a concern to promote the well-being of public employees and the need to secure their rights.

 All citizens have rights that must be protected.
 When legislators swear an oath to uphold the state and federal constitutions (Article XIII, Section 3 of the Constitution of the State of Illinois), then citizens of Illinois and the United States have also acquired the right to expect that they will uphold that pledge.
 This is also a matter of important moral concern for all citizens of a state, for all legal claims will be validated by a moral framework since the concept of justice is grounded in ethics.
 If citizens’ legal rights are abused, then their dignity and humanity will also be violated.
-According to Alicia H. Munnell, Director of the Center for Retirement Research at Boston College, Illinois is one of seven states where accruals are protected, and the legal basis for protection of public pension rights is under state law (State and Local Pensions).
+As stated by Alicia H. Munnell, Director of the Center for Retirement Research at Boston College, Illinois is one of seven states where accruals are protected, and the legal basis for protection of public pension rights is under state law (State and Local Pensions).

 The significant issue of pension reform is its attack on public employees’ rights to constitutionally-guaranteed, earned compensation and the legislators’ obligation to safeguard those promises.
 An unconscionable constitutional challenge of those rights and earned benefits generates a serious threat to their secure sense of worth as citizens and creates the unfair possibility for an economic disadvantage for a particular group of people and their families.
 This can never be legally or morally justified.

 Public employees are promised certain retirement compensation.
 It is earned; it is not a gratuity.
 They expect and plan their lives based upon these promises.
-“The very idea that [the state can] hold [public employees’ lives], or the means of [their] living, or any material right essential to the enjoyment of life, at the mere will of another ‘has been thought’ intolerable in any country where freedom prevails” (John Locke, Two Treatises of Government).
+“The very idea that [the state can] hold [public employees’ lives], or the means of [their] living, or any material right essential to the enjoyment of life, at the mere will of another ‘has been thought’ intolerable in any country where freedom prevails” (Locke, Two Treatises of Government).

 State “governments must respect ‘vested rights’ in property and contract…” (Tribe).
 We should be able to assume most legislators in Illinois understand this concept of justice and that lawfulness demands that people keep their "covenants" with one another.
 Regarding current pension reform, no justice is accomplished when subordinating or diminishing public employees’ rights and earned benefits because of past legislators’ negligence, irresponsibility, and corruption.

 All citizens of the State of Illinois have legal justification for their rights.
 As stated, the foundation of their rights is the State and U.S. Constitutions that directly support any claims against them.
 State contracts are protected by the federal government.
 Understandably, the 5th and 14th amendments of the United States Constitution protect due process of law.
-The legal bases for protection of past-and-future public pension rights are established in both constitutions.
+The legal basis for protection of past-and-future public pension rights are established in both constitutions.

 John Stevens, legal consultant for the Illinois We Are One Labor Coalition, stated most recently that “to take away the Cost-of-Living Adjustment for retirees is not a free and fair choice.
 It is a coercive choice under duress.”
 In other words, duress (or coercion) is a vitiating factor.
 Legislators of the State of Illinois are breaching a contract by forcing public employees to make a choice to diminish their originally-vested guarantee.
 They are breaking an enforceable promise, one that is bilateral and emphasizes an agreement between the State of Illinois and its public employees as to their future rights and earned compensation.
 To impair the obligation of a contract is to lessen its value.
 "Any law which changes the intention and legal effect of the original parties, giving to one a greater and to the other a less interest or benefit in the contract, impairs its obligation" (115 A. 484, 486).
 State statutes which do so are prohibited by Article 1, Section 10 of the United States Constitution.

-Illinois pension reform offers public employees no ethical and lawful alternatives except to consent to the General Assembly's demands by choosing between two illicit choices.
+Any pension reform with a coercive choice offers public employees no ethical and lawful alternatives except to consent to the General Assembly's demands by choosing between two illicit choices.
 It is unlawful because of the illegitimacy of the General Assembly's advantageous attempt to renegotiate a constitutionally-guaranteed contract; it is unlawful to induce undue pressure upon public employees to make an unfair choice; it is an unjust financial enhancement for the General Assembly because it is a breach of contract for public employees to receive less than what the original vested right and earned compensation guaranteed, and it is a blatant exploitation of influence to obtain an unwarranted advantage.